lacikovaM/first-impression/README.md

 ## WORLD HEALTH CONGRESS 2023 PRAGUE

 This work was part of my internship.
-What is WHC2023?
+[What is WHC2023?](https://www.whc2023prague.com)

 1.  **3D animation**
 ![gif of logos rotating around the earth, very sped up](images-01/animace-log-prolinacka-changed-1.gif)

 Creating the 3D animation involved several steps.
 First, I brainstormed ideas and made a short 2D animatic.
-Then, in modelling and animation software Maya I made models of Earth and logos and added textures, that I made on my own.
+Then, in modelling and animation software Maya I made models of the Earth and logos and added textures, that I made on my own.
 Here I utilised UV mapping techniques.
 In the animation process, I used the graph editor function for seamless motion, which involved parenting 3D logos to a predefined motion path.
 I animated the camera movement and the Earth spinning and also lit the virtual scene.
 I worked on post-production in DaVinci Resolve to make the final product and during the whole process, I consulted the project with my boss to make sure that everything looked just as he envisioned.